peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 - [[Party/Oz\|Oz]] is on top of the train smoking a cigarette when Hymn finds her
 	- They apologize for Counterspelling her Earthquake spell, says they promise to make it up to her, and thank her for all the nice things she's done for them
 	- They says they appreciate her, but on that note they're going to turn into a dragon and fly away
-	- Oz readily agrees and follows after them
+	- Oz readily agrees to the plan and follows after them
 - Mabel drinks the potion and turns into a dragon and everyone climbs into her mouth
 	- Mabel starts to get hit by roped ballista
 - Lysanderoth grabs his crowbar, uses it to ride the rope down, then kills a firbolg inside that is wrapped in cloth with an interesting pair of googles on their head, the same used by the commissars